telerik/ajax-docs/controls/grid/accessing-values-and-controls/overview.md

 position: 0
 ---

-# Accessing Values and Controls Overview
+# Accessing Values and Controls

 This article will help you find your way to access RadGrid object, TableViews, Items, Cells, Cell Values, Controls in RadGrid.